m3rlinux/check_mk/cloudmark/README.md

 ## Getting Started

-These instructions will get you the cloudmark plugin correctly installed on your Check_MK Server.
+These instructions will get you the cloudmark plugin correctly installed on your Check_MK Server and Cloudmark Server.

 ### Prerequisites